feral-dot-io/protoc-gen-elmer/README.md

     - Go code needs more
 - structure:
     - default variant of enums has the wire number stored.
 This is protobuf semantics leaking and makes the variants non-uniform.
 Don't add an unrecognised option as this should default to the default variant
-    - Twirp methods are long.
-Move types to separate lines for readability
     - enums need a mapper to / from string

 Explore options: